BraMurgas/BraMurgas.github.io/MyWork.markdown

 * Cold Spray and Additive Manufacturing: Machine learning, crystal plasticity, crack propagation and fatigue considering the crystalline nature of materials.

-* Ongoing project : C++ Free library to model annealing phenomena using FFT based methods and the Finite Element Method (Recrystallization, recovery, crystal plasticity, GB motion, etc.)
+* And this:

-# Seminars and Conference Talks
+# Seminars and Conference Talk/Poster

+2023

+* 7th  World  Congress  on  Integrated  Computational  Materials  Engineering  -  ICME, TMS.
+A generative adversarial network for thecreation of complex 3d bimodal polycrystalline microstructures: Application to cold-spray Al7050 alloy.
+UCLA, Los Angeles, USA.
+May 21-25.

+* USACM  Workshop  on  Data-Driven  and  Computational  Modeling  of  Materials Across Scales.
+A generative adversarial network for thecreation of complex 3d bimodal polycrystalline microstructures: Application to cold-spray Al7050 alloy.
+UCLA, Los Angeles, USA.
+May 10-12.
+(Poster and presentation)

 2022
 * 10th International Conference on Multiscale Materials Modeling (MMM10).
+Multi-scale modeling platform for perfor-mance and failure analysis of cold spray formed materials.
 Baltimore, USA.
 October 2-7.

 2021
 * Eccomas Congress, Virtual Congress.
+Anisotropic grain  growth  modeling  using  a  level-set  finite  element  formulation.
 January 11-15.
 * Les Maths en Scène.
 Le Monde miniature des cristaux.
 March 12.

 2019
 * Métallurgie quel avenir.
+Accounting for grain boundary mobility heterogeneity.
 Nancy, France.
 May.
-Accounting for grain boundary mobility heterogeneity.
+(Poster)

 ## Awards

+* 1st place in poster contest.
+7th World Congress on Integrated Computational Materials Engineering - ICME.
+June, 2023.

+* Excellence award from Université Côte d'Azur, Nice, France.
+January 13, 2021.

 * 1st place in the Arts and Science contest of the WCCM-ECCOMAS 2020 Junior Workshop according to the votes of the participants of the congress.
 January 13, 2021.